 How did you get into photography?

 I began doing photography at the age of 6.
 I was very photogenic as a child.
 I was into cameras, editing, photography, even graphics designing.
 I always wanted to have photoshoots and sessions around the house with my family.
-As a teen, I volunteered at the local newspaper and ever since, I have had a love for photography.
-For as long as I can recall, I have seen the world through a lens and have accepted photography as my calling ever since.
+As a teen, I volunteered at the local newspaper and ever since, I have shared a passion and love for photography.
+For as long as I can recall, I have seen the world through a lens and have accepted this as my calling ever since.

 What type of photography are you into?